nlnzcollservices/podcast-collector/documentation/Proposal_for_Updates_to_Podcast_Processing_System.md

 ## Risks and Mitigation

 - **Data Loss**: Implement backup mechanisms to prevent data loss during the update process.
-- **Integration Challenges**: Ensure close collaboration with the cataloguing team.
+- **Integration Challenges**: Ensure close collaboration with the cataloging team proposed changes.
-- **User Acceptance**: Engage with users early in the process to gather feedback and ensure the updates meet their requirements.
+- **User Acceptance**: Engage with other users early in the process to gather feedback and ensure the updates meet their requirements.

 ## Conclusion